 i) To deal with any adverse effect on the environment that may arise from the exercise of this resource consent and that is appropriate to deal with at a later stage; or

-ii) To deal with any significant unanticipated adverse effect on the environment which is identified in the SEMR.
+ii) To deal with any unanticipated adverse effect on the environment which is identified in the SEMR.

+A review of conditions under clause a) must be initiated if there is successive annual lowering over the three consecutive years, after the Project moves to water no shallower than 27 m depth, if that must occur in accordance with Condition 23, across any of the monitoring sites, including within the 100 m wide bathymetric control area, the northern control area and the southern control area.

 A review of conditions under clause a) may allow for the consideration of the following: